 - Correspondence from the California Secretary of State

 - Service of process notices (e.g., if your CA LLC is sued or required to appear in court)

 - Official California state and federal government correspondence and notifications

 Incfile Provides a Free California Registered Agent Service for the First Year

 If you have an LLC that’s incorporated in California and you need a Registered Agent, we can help.
 Incfile provides a complete Registered Agent service for any California business.
 If you form your business through Incfile, we’ll act as your Registered Agent free for your first year (normally a $119 annual cost).

-We are authorized to conduct business in California and can legally act as your Registered Agent.
-Here’s what you need to know about Incfile’s Registered Agent service provides for your CA LLC:
+Incfile is authorized to conduct business in California and can legally act as your Registered Agent.
+Here’s what the Incfile California Registered Agent service provides for your CA LLC: